Emily/sinatra-graph/README.markdown

       pie "Share", { "Product one" => 100, "Product Two" => 300 }
     end

+## Modular Style

+To use this gem on Modular Style apps, you just need to register it:

+    class MyApp < Sinatra::Base
+      register Sinatra::Graph

+      ...
+    end

 ## Problems

 There is a well known 'bug' in Scruffy that renders SVGs incorrectly in most browsers.
 We handle this by changing the generated XML instead of monkey-patching or altering the gem.